Have you ever thought about why people help others?

 As a result, many companies have implemented charitable giving programs.
 These programs encourage employees to participate by donating their time or offering financial contributions to charities.

-According to the hadith on charity, narrated by Abu Huraira,
+According to the hadith about giving charity, narrated by Abu Huraira,

 The Prophet (p.b.u.h) said, "The best charity is that which is practiced by a wealthy person.
 And start giving first to your dependents."